Another edition of Fan Theory Fridays

 The Departed is a film in which everyone is stressed beyond belief.
 Every character aside from Ellerby, Dignam, and Vera Farmiga’s Madolyn dies by the end of it.
-Before they’re dead, characters regularly shout at one another, punch one another and call one another cocksucker and threaten violence in nearly every scene.
+Before they’re dead, characters regularly shout at one another, punch one another, call one another names and threaten violence in nearly every scene.
 Billy Costigan considers suicide and abuses pills.

 Here’s where this fan theory has its teeth.
 There’s no doubt that Dignam is both rude and funny.
 But what earned him his role in the state police?
 How did he get to this position of authority, the second-in-command of a unit running undercover units investigating organized crime?
 He’s relatively young for someone in such a major role.

 Consider, now, some of Dignam’s more positive behavior in the film: